 - Make sure to wipe its leaves with a cloth soaked in warm water regularly.
 If its leaves get dusty, they won’t be as capable of soaking up sunlight, so they’ll in turn be less likely to grow as much as they’re capable of.

-Stop in today at one of our retail locations to take a look at the spectrum of beautiful fiddle leaf figs we offer or visit our online store for current fig availability.
+Stop in today at one of our garden centers to take a look at the spectrum of beautiful fiddle leaf figs we offer or visit our online store for current fig availability.